Bishop Kukah Mentions 2 Nigerian Leaders Who Found Themselves in Power by Accident

 - Kukah's remarks were made during his keynote address at the official commissioning of Start-Rite School’s new building and the 4th Amaka Ndoma-Egba Memorial Lecture in Abuja

-Kukah made these remarks during his keynote address at the official commissioning of Start-Rite School’s new building and the 4th Amaka Ndoma-Egba Memorial Lecture in Abuja.
+Kukah stated this in his keynote address at the official commissioning of Start-Rite School’s new building and the 4th Amaka Ndoma-Egba Memorial Lecture in Abuja.

 Unprepared Leaders

-Bishop Kukah emphasized that it was evident none of these leaders were fully prepared before assuming office, especially in a world where the demands of leadership are rapidly evolving.
+Bishop Kukah emphasized that none of these leaders were fully prepared before assuming office, especially in a world where the demands of leadership are rapidly evolving.

 He lamented that the fundamental element missing in Nigerian leadership is knowledge.